Long Dan Cao - Gentian root

 Helps with Heat

-Long Dan Cao - the root of the Chinese gentian (Gentiana scabra) - bears the impressive name „dragon's gall herb", which refers to its extremely bitter taste.
-It is the lead herb of the famous formula Lóng Dǎn Xiè Gān Tāng - the „Gentian Decoction for Draining the Liver" - and the most powerful TCM remedy for clearing Liver-Fire and Damp-Heat in the Lower Warmer.
-Its bitter, cold character lowers rising liver yang and extinguishes fire that flares up in headaches, red eyes, irritability and ringing in the ears.
-At the same time it dries damp-heat in the urogenital area.
+Long Dan Cao—the root of the Chinese gentian (Gentiana scabra)—bears the striking name „dragon’s gall herb,“ which refers to its extremely bitter taste.
+It is the primary herb in the famous formula Lóng Dǎn Xiè Gān Tāng — the „Gentian Decoction for Draining the Liver“ — and the most potent remedy in TCM for clearing liver fire and damp-heat in the lower burner.
+Its bitter, cold nature subdues rising liver yang and extinguishes fire that manifests as headaches, red eyes, irritability, and ringing in the ears.
+At the same time, it dries up damp-heat in the urogenital region.

 Effect from a Western perspective